 Around this time, many individuals had taken up the habit of setting aside examples from the first year of production for a new coin series.
 In this instance, it is generally assumed that the public set aside the 1917-dated coins, while the 1916-dated coins circulated freely.
 This was the result of the lack of attention given to the change in design upon its initial limited release.

 In the ensuing decades as coin collecting grew more popular, awareness of the 1916 Standing Liberty Quarter increased and people began searching for the rare issue in their pocket change.
 By this time, most were in circulated condition and only a handful of examples had been fortunate enough to escape such a fate.
 The low survival rate particularly for uncirculated examples has helped enhance the rarity of this key date and solidify its importance within American numismatics.

 Finest Known and Values

 Eye-appeal is very important when determining the value of 1916 Standing Liberty Quarters.
-Nicely toned examples, in any grade, usually sell for a premium.
-The highest price paid for a coin of this issue was $149,500 for a PCGS MS-67FH.
-Another auction result which stands out for a coin of this issue is one in the same grade and holder, which sold for $ 143,750.
-Other auction results for NGC coins in the same grades are $97,750 in 2006 and $74,750 in 2007.
-The highest price realized for a certified example without the Full Head designation was for a NGC MS-67 which sold for $40,250 in 2006.
+Original toned examples usually sell for a premium.
+The “FH” or “Full Head” designation, indicating a specimen with fully struck details of Liberty’s hair and face, also drives a significant premium.
+The highest price paid for a coin of this issue was for an example graded PCGS MS-67 FH with CAC verification, which sold for $195,500 at auction in 2010.
+Other auction results for NGC coins in the same grade include prices of $97,750 in 2006 and $74,750 in 2007.
+The highest price realized for a certified example without the Full Head designation was for an NGC MS-67 piece which sold for $40,250 in 2006.